igorok-babenko/patterns/README.md

-# patterns
+# Patterns

-Project for testing different patterns and design solutions
+Project for testing the patterns and design solutions